vischia/vischia.github.io/index.markdown

 <!--For the academic year 2025-2026 I have still capacity for five or six students.
 Still available topics include neuromorphic computing, muon tomography, optimization of the TAMBO experiment, machine learning for binary black hole systems.-->

 - 2025.09-present: **Raúl Iglesias Ablanedo**, Double BSc in Physics and Mathematics, *Applications of Neuromorphic Computing to High Energy Physics problems* (UniOvi, with Enrico Lupi, CERN and Università di Padova)
-- 2025.09-present: **Diego Froilán García Campos**, Double BSc in Mathematics and Physics, *Neuromorphic Readout and Granularity in Hadron Calorimetry* (UniOvi, with Andrea Saborido Patiño, DIPC)
 - 2025.09-present: ** Hugo Llamas García**, BSc in Physics, *Use of Artificial Intelligence Techniques for the Analysis if Radiation Maps from Biopsies of Colon Cancer Patients (UniOvi, with Jorge Pisonero Castro)
 - 2025.09-present: **Guillermo González Tejedo**, BSc in Physics, *Application of Artificial Intelligence Techniques in the Interpretation of Radiation Maps from Biopsies of Colon Cancer Patients* (UniOvi, with Jorge Pisonero Castro)
 - 2025.09-present: **Enol García Fontela**, BSc in Data Science and Engineering, *Machine Learning Techniques for Particle Reconstruction at the CMS Experiment** (UniOvi, with Santiago Folgueras)
-- 2025.09-present: **Cesar Martínez Martínez**, Double BSc in Physics and Mathematics, *Artificial-Intelligence Based Study of Advanced Problems in Image Reconstruction via Muon Tomography* (UniOvi, with Carlos Díez González, Muon Tomography Systems s.l.)
-- 2025.09-present: **Izan Flórez García**, BSc in Physics, *Optimization of the Structure and Position of the TAMBO Experiment Detectors* (UniOvi)
 - 2025.09-present: **Ignacio González Álvarez**, Double BSc in Physics and Mathematics, *Equivariant Neural Networks implemented in quantum circuits* (UniOvi, with Sergio Sanchez Cruz)

 ### Current interns

 - 2026.02-present: **Bhavna Advani** (Universidad de A Coruña), *"Optimization of the TAMBO detector"*